bangcorrupt/freetribe/README.md

 Some of these are in progress, most should be possible.

-- **High speed DSP control**
+#### High speed DSP Control

 - CPU EMIFA is connected to DSP HostDMA with a 16 bit parallel interface.
 - (Currently Freetribe uses SPI to control DSP).

-- **DMA driver**
+#### DMA Driver

 - Implement CPU DMA driver and update device drivers.

-- **USB driver**
+#### USB Driver

 - Port TinyUSB.

-- **SD card driver**
+#### SD Card Driver

 - Port FatFS.

-- **DSP block processing**
+#### DSP Block Processing

 - Implement block processing using DMA linked descriptors.

-- **Cache and memory protection**
+#### Cache and Memory Protection

 - Currently everything runs in system mode with no cacheing.

-- **Dynamic linking**
+#### Dynamic Linking

 - CPU app and DSP module are currently compiled into the kernels.
 - Implement as DLL to allow runtime switching of apps/modules/plugins.

-- **Preemptive scheduling**
+#### Preemptive Scheduling

 - Port FreeRTOS.

-- **MicroPython**
+#### MicroPython

 - As FreeRTOS task.

-- **Sync ports**
+#### Sync Ports

 - Probably debounced GPIO, haven't checked.

 ## Building

-If you're reading this on Github, create a codespace from this repo, then run:
+Create a codespace from the Freetribe Github repo, then run:

 ```
 make clean && make